Education • Training • Certification

 A question that often comes up from students is “what about the use of pepper ball rounds?”

 At TCTA, we want to point out that you should always try to take some type of class or certification for anything that you’re going to carry or use on duty, as it will become a liability issue if you use something that you haven’t received training for and you know that training exists.
 We provide pepper spray training which does not require that you be sprayed or exposed to pepper spray in order to be certified.
-You will receive a wall certificate and a pocket card to present to law enforcement upon request.

 7. Are You Able To Travel To Our Location?